amueller69/Law-School-Notes/Fall-2018/Contracts/05-Promissory_Estoppel.md

 ## Promissory Estoppel in General

+* Promissory Estoppel
   * Unbargained-for reliance as a substitute for consideration in contractual enforcement

-* **R2d §90**
+### Rules

+* **R2d § 90 - Promise Reasonably Inducing Action or Forbearance**
   * Promissory estoppel will be found when:
     1. The promisor reasonably expects his action or promise will induce action
     2. Promisee acts in reliance on this promise